 Soil test results include basic deficiencies and what steps are recommended to correct those levels in lawns, gardens and landscape beds.

 For Do-It-Yourselfers, soil test kits were available for $12 (in 2011) from Penn State Extension offices.
-Check the agricultural extension office in your state for soil test kits, or order a soil test kit here.
+Check the agricultural extension office in your state for soil test kits.

 Soil sampling 'plugs' sent to the soil lab should be longer than the ones pictured above; 4-inches is about right for lawn soil sample plugs.
 Soil should be dry and have stones and organic debris removed prior to mailing to the soil lab.